dustlang/rust/src/doc/dustc/src/codegen-options/index.md

 ## prefer-dynamic

-By default, `rustc` prefers to statically link dependencies.
+By default, `dustc` prefers to statically link dependencies.
 This option will indicate that dynamic linking should be used if possible if both a static and dynamic versions of a library are available.
 There is an internal algorithm for determining whether or not it is possible to statically or dynamically